Michael-H777/Ideal_Search_Project/README.md

     First, use jieba to segment the query and generate a lit of words.
-    Second, use jieba, jiagu and pkuseg to determine that part of speech for each word Only those that are noun and Chinese are kept (majority vote is utlized) Third, query tencentAPI for each word and calculate a mid-point of all embeddings Finally, the average embedding is returned
+    Second, use jieba, jiagu and pkuseg to determine that part of speech for each word Only those that are noun and Chinese are kept (majority vote is utilized) Third, query tencentAPI for each word and calculate a mid-point of all embeddings Finally, the average embedding is returned